serlesen/microservices-bookstore/README.md

 docker run -d -e POSTGRES_HOST_AUTH_METHOD=trust -e POSTGRES_USER=ser -e POSTGRES_PASSWORD=ser -e POSTGRES_DB=bookstore -p 5432:5432 microservices-bookstore-db
 ´´´

+### Apache Kafka on localhost

+The service-users and service-mails need Apache Kafka to be running.
+Download it from https://kafka.apache.org/downloads and run it as indicated at https://kafka.apache.org/quickstart.

 ## Chapter 1

 In this first chapter, I've created a dummy application with Spring Boot.
 This application will only have